mkubrycz/mkubrycz.github.io/resume.md

 **Automation QA @ [SoftJourn Inc.](https://softjourn.com)**
 *From September 2017 to December 2018*
-- Building a web-app test automation framework (e2e x load x API) on top of TestCafe, K6 and jest with use of Docker.
+- Building a web-app test automation framework (e2e x load x API) on top of TestCafe, K6 and jest with the use of Docker.
 - Writing automated test cases.
 - Maintenance of the framework and tests.
 - Reporting and analysis of tests results and issues.